How GERD, diabetes, diet and other medical conditions can “fool” Nevada DUI breath tests

 Thus people on high-protein or crash diets — or those who suffer from diabetes or hypoglycemia — are susceptible to false “positives” on Nevada DUI breath tests.

-To learn more about how your diet and medical conditions involving blood sugar can affect DUI test results, please see our articles: DUI and high-protein diets, Diabetes as a DUI Defense in Nevada, and How Hypoglycemia Can “Trick” a Nevada DUI breath test.
+To learn more about how your diet and medical conditions involving blood sugar can affect DUI test results, please see our articles: DUI and high-protein diets, Diabetes as a DUI Defense, and How Hypoglycemia Can “Trick” a DUI breath test.

 Arrested for DUI based on a medical condition?
 Call us for help…